jaantollander/masters-thesis/content/20_background.md

 The global storage on Puhti consist of Lustre file system that has 2 MDSs with 2 MDTs on each server and 8 OSSs with 3 OSTs on each server.
 The file system is shared across *home*, *project*, and *scratch* storage areas.
+The total storage capacity of the file system is 4.8 PBs.

 ```
 $ lctl --version